roycuadra/Dial-Button/README.md

-# Futuristic Dial Button ☎
+# Futuristic Dial Button

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/LukyVj/pen/xxyEYMJ](https://codepen.io/LukyVj/pen/xxyEYMJ).

-A futuristic dial button inspired by: https://twitter.com/JoshGuoSpace/status/1648259938110836738

-Find the twitter thread here: https://twitter.com/LukyVJ/status/1650128063672229889
+## This website is specifically designed and developed for the purpose of practice and skill enhancement.

+## Technologies Use:
+- HTML
+- CSS
+- Javascript